PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 <!-- <+func.popup_animated+> -->

 ***To close animated popups***, call PopupAnimated with `image_source=None`.
 This will close all of the currently open PopupAnimated windows.

 # Progress Meters!
 We all have loops in our code.
-'Isn't it joyful waiting, watching a counter scrolling past in a text window?
+Isn't it joyful waiting, watching a counter scrolling past in a text window?
 How about one line of code to get a progress meter, that contains statistics about your code?

 <!-- <+func.one_line_progress_meter+> -->